 Q: What are some examples of heat sensitive products?

 A: Some Probiotics, essential oils, ozone products, glutathione, and other products may be heat sensitive.
 These products should be stored in a cool, dry place, or in the refrigerator as labeled by the manufacturer.

-Q: My package arrived warm and the cold pack inside isn’t frozen.
-Is the product okay?
+Q: My package arrived warm, is the product okay?

 Q: My heat sensitive product is warm, is it okay?